StAResComp/2019-05-02-standrews/lessons/python/tutor_notes.md

 **SLIDE** Good code pays off

 - **YOU MAY BE ASKING YOURSELF WHY YOU WANT TO BOTHER WITH THIS**
-  - After 6 months, the referee report arrives and you need to rerun experiments
+  - After 6 months, the referee's report arrives and you need to rerun experiments
   - Another student is continuing the project
   - Some random person reads your article and asks for the code
   - Helps spot errors quickly